OpenAlly/npm-packages/src/ephemeral-map/README.md

 </h1>

 <p align="center">
-  ES6 Map-Like implementation with keys that have a defined timelife
+  ES6 Map-Like implementation with keys that have a defined timelife (using <a href="https://github.com/OpenAlly/npm-packages/tree/main/src/timestore">TimeStore</a> under the hood)
 </p>

 ## Requirements